BurlingtonCodeAcademy/webdev-prework/arithmetic.md

 # Exercises

-In either a node environment or in your browser, solve the following questions with `Math`.
+In your browser's console, solve the following questions by using the `Math` object.

 1. Find the area of a circle with a 3in radius.